ianj-als/pypeline/README.md

 pypeline
 ========

-A pipeline building library based on Arrows.
+A pipeline building library based on *arrows*.
+Arrows are abstractions of computation, and were proposed by John Hughes [].